Mo0dy/todoist-sync/README.md

 - Incremental sync with Todoist API.
 - Handles due dates.
-- Push existing agenda items to todoist
+- Push org-mode items to todoist
-- Syncrhonizes todo state between orgmode and todoist for items in the agenda project
+- Syncrhonizes todo state, due date and heading of todos between todoist and org-mode
-- Pull todoist items into a synchronized orgmode file
+- Pull todoist items into an interactive org-mode file

 ## Requirements